 Download by section:

 You have been provided a list of some of the seminaries available to you.
 Note that some schools provide online learning.
-Up to 2/3 of seminary work can be done online.
+Up to two-thirds of seminary work can be done online.
 One-third is to be done in residence at some location.

 Licensed local pastors are licensed each year and under the jurisdiction of the district and its superintendent.